-Find a licenced service provider by contacting:
+Find a licenced service provider by visiting:

-- The government regulator in your state or territory - Australian Institute of Occupational Hygienists (AIOH) - Search online to find a geologist or geotechnical engineer in your region.
+- SafeWork NSW - Australian Institute of Occupational Hygienists (AIOH) - Search online to find a geologist or geotechnical engineer in your region.

 Do property owners and managers need to check every square metre of land for NOA?